4d/docs/docs/API/smtpTransporterClass.md

 #### Description

-The `SMTP New transporter` command <!-- REF #smtpTransporterClass.SMTP New transporter.Summary -->configures a new SMTP connection<!-- END REF --> according to the *server* parameter and returns a new *[SMTP transporter](#smtp-transporter-object)* object.
+The `SMTP New transporter` command <!-- REF #_command_.SMTP New transporter.Summary -->configures a new SMTP connection<!-- END REF --> according to the *server* parameter and returns a new *[SMTP transporter](#smtp-transporter-object)* object.
 The returned transporter object will then usually be used to send emails.

 > This command does not open any connection to the SMTP server.
 The SMTP connection is actually opened when the [`.send()`](#send) function is executed.
 >